 In order to actually choose which machine may be right for you, it is important to have a solid basis for comparison.
 First and foremost, if you want high quality espresso with real crema it is essential that you use a pump driven machine.
 These kind of machines best achieve the necessary pressure to brew authentic espresso.
 Provided here will be an overview of the different types of and features available for in-home pump driven coffee machines of all price ranges to help you make an educated selection.

-Manual or Automatic machine?
+Manual or Automatic Espresso Machine?

 The most important way to differentiate all of your prospective espresso machines is how user-involved the brewing process is.

 With a manual machine the user takes most of the responsibility for the end result as they are responsible for loading and tamping their grounds into the portafilter as well as pulling the actual shot.
 Manual machines take the most effort, experience, and experimentation.
 With that said, as long as the unit is consistent and the user willing, manual machines can offer a high level of customization.
 Generally, experienced users will be happier with these machines.
 Novices often get frustrated with inconsistent initial results.
 These machines are for those who want to embrace the true art of making espresso.
-You can also choose the stovetop coffee maker which is the traditional Italian way of making espresso.
+You can also choose the stovetop coffee maker or moka pot which is the traditional Italian way of making espresso.

 There are further subcategories of the automatic grouping.

 A semi-automatic or automatic label is given to electric machines that portion the cup for you or at least give the option to do so.
 This lets the user trust the pulling of the shot to the machine once they have loaded the basket and mounted the portafilter onto the brewhead.
 A ‘fully’ or ‘super’ automatic machines contain a grinder and do all of the basket loading and unloading, tamping, and brewing by themselves.
-Another common identifier for this type of machine is the term ‘bean-to-cup’.
+Another common identifier for this type of machine is the term ‘bean to cup’.
 These types of machines are the most expensive and often have a multitude of settings that allow you to customize your cup.

 Pump driven espresso machines use different boiler designs to heat water to optimal levels for espresso brewing.
 The quality of the boiler and its heating element determine how quickly the machine reaches brewing temperature.
 They are also responsible for keeping the temperature stable once it has heated up.
 Which metal is used in the boiler’s construction and the general engineering of manifold are important to look into.
 Generally, all pump machines will reach brewing temperature in less than 5 minutes.
 Very many of them will make it in just one or two minutes but some of the more economical ones will work better if they are allowed extra time beyond the machine’s indication of readiness.